 - Allow enough time for them to respond, and be careful not to interrupt.

 - If they struggle to find a word or communicate a thought, gently try to provide the word(s) they are looking for.

 - Frame questions and instructions in a positive way.

 - Be open to the person’s concerns, even if he or she is hard to understand.

 - If you can’t understand what they are trying to say, look for clues in their emotions and body language and take their surrounding environment into consideration.

 For many people with Alzheimer’s disease, bathing is a frightening and confusing experience.
-The elder may think they have just showered, but in reality their last shower was a week ago.
-They can become confused by the process and all of the products or become afraid of the water or a possible fall.
+Elders may think they have just showered, but in reality their last shower was a week ago.
+They can become confused by the process or become afraid of the water and a possible fall.
 Advance planning can help make bath time easier on both of you.

 - Plan the bath or shower for a time of day when the person is most calm and agreeable.
 Be consistent and try to develop a routine.

 - Respect the fact that bathing can be scary and uncomfortable.
 Be gentle, patient and calm.

 - Move slowly and tell the person what you are going to do, step by step.
 Allow him or her to assist in the process as much as possible.